gdeOo/toggl-utils/README.md

 # toggl-utils
 A collection of command line utilities that extend [toggl](https://www.toggl.com/) functionality through the toggl API.

+## Installation

+Create a `toggle.config` file using `toggle.config-example` as a template.
+Edit it and change, at the very least, the `api_token` setting.

+The python dependencies of the utilities may be installed by running `pip install -r requirements.txt`.

 ## toggl normalize

 `toggl-normalize.py` normalizes the entries of one or more days, so that the tracked time per day is fixed.